Cultivating Resilience

 The HeartMath Institute says, resilience is the capacity to prepare for, recover from and adapt in the face of stress, challenge or adversity.
 I like to add, ‘so that we can not only survive, but flourish and thrive’.

-The shorthand definition I use with my clients is a combination of the above: Resilience is the capacity to come back to our true selves in a state of calm after challenges, adversity, stress, pain or setbacks.
+The shorthand definition I use with my clients is a combination of the above: Resilience is the capacity to come back to our true selves in a state of calm and alignment, after challenges, adversity, stress, pain or setbacks.

 Though these definitions are clear and elegant, the reality is that resilience is much more complex and personal than we realize.